phunkie/adt/README.md

 }
 ```

-That's however no way in PHP to guarantee that the interface won't be extended beyond the ones distributed with the
+There is, however, no way in PHP to guarantee that the interface won't be extended beyond the ones distributed with the
 library.
 Nothing stops a Pluto fan from:

 ```php